Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Yeah.

-Alright, we got time for one more.
+All right.
+We've got time of one more.

-Thanks so much for coming out everybody.
+Thanks so much for coming out, everybody.

 Thank you so much.

-I would love to thank some people too if I may.
+I would love to thank some people too, if I may.

 Please do.